-discuss your progress with you and offer support and advice so that you can fulfil your potential.
-If this continues you are at risk of not doing as well as you could, so you need to adapt your overall attitude to learning.
-We will list for each grade is an indication of the types of approach to their learning at Ulidia.
+discuss your progress with you and offer support and advice so that you can fulfil your potential. f this continues you are at risk of not doing as well as you could, so list for each grade is an indication of the types of approach to their learning at Ulidia.
 The bulleted attitude/behaviour they display in lessons.
-It is a display all of the characteristics in the category. best-fit model and your son/daughter may not This is a description of your son/daughter's
+It is a display all of the characteristics in the category. best-fit model and your son/daughter may not any work.
+We want you to succeed school sessions to catch up on will be required to attend after made with immediate effect and and will do our best to ensure that you are provided with all the help and support you require.